FAQ’s on Fertilizers / Frequently Asked Questions About Fertilizers

 It is very clearly known that after years of cultivation on the same land or due to adverse weather conditions, the fertility of the soil is lost, i.e. the essential nutrients required by the crops are not supplied adequately by the soil.
 So under such circumstances to help the plants have healthy growth and productivity, it is important to supplement the soil with deficient nutrients which is why farmers use fertilizers.

 What are some examples of organic fertilizers?

-Organic fertilizers used for vegetable gardens or farms are compost, compost tea, herbivore manures, fish and seaweed emulsions and vermicompost.
+Organic fertilizers used for vegetable gardens or farms are compost, compost tea, herbivore manure, fish and seaweed emulsions, and vermicompost.
 Some other natural organic fertilizers available are alfalfa meal, bat guano, corn gluten meal, chicken manure, green sand, soybean meal, blood meal, bone meal, feather meal and fish meal.

 What are the advantages of fertilizers?

 - They are easy to store and move because of the lightweight.

 - They are nutrient specific and address the deficiency exactly.

 - Most of them are water-soluble which makes absorption quick and easy.